OmarAshraf1911/OmarAshraf1911/README.md

 <br/>
 <picture> <img align="right" src="https://media.tenor.com/NOYF3f82b_gAAAAC/programmer.gif" width = 350px></picture>
 <h3>🚀 About Me</h3>
-<h4> Welcome to my LinkedIn profile!
+<h4> Welcome to my github profile!
 I am a dedicated and ambitious student at the Faculty of Computers & Artificial Intelligence - BFCAI, Banha University, with a strong passion for becoming a full-stack developer.
 I'm excited to leverage my skills and knowledge to contribute to the dynamic world of technology.

 Currently, I am honing my front-end development skills and have completed HTML and CSS, building three templates using these languages.
 I have also ventured into JavaScript, where I am actively expanding my proficiency.
 Additionally, I am well-versed in version control systems, having mastered Git and GitHub.